153 1990s Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Clarissa Explains It All

-125. 60 years after it was taken, the famous "surgeon's photograph" purported to be of what cryptid was finally exposed as a hoax in 1994?
+117. In 1994, sixty years after it was taken, the famous "surgeon's photograph," which purported to be of what cryptid, was finally exposed as a hoax?

 Answer: Loch Ness Monster

-126. In one of the world's most famous cases of insurance fraud, the Beverly Hills ophthalmologist Steve Cooperman faked the 1999 theft of two paintings worth millions of dollars (they were being stored in a Cleveland storage locker) to claim a $12.5 million insurance payout.
-With one guess, name either of the two artists behind the "stolen" works.
+118. In one of the world's most famous cases of insurance fraud, the Beverly Hills ophthalmologist Steve Cooperman faked the 1999 theft of two paintings worth millions of dollars (they were being stored in a Cleveland storage locker) to claim a $12.5 million insurance payout.
+What artists painted the "stolen" works.

 Answer: Monet and Picasso